Australia cautions COVID-19 cases to rise despite weeks-long lockdown - Up News Info

 In Victoria, to the south of NSW, all the 26 new cases were linked to known chains of transmission and 24 were in quarantine throughout their infectious period, the state authorities said.

-South Australia state was bracing for more cases on Thursday as officials track two “superspread events” – gatherings at a winery and a Greek restaurant in the state capital Adelaide.
+South Australia state reported two new cases as officials track two “superspread events” – gatherings at a winery and a Greek restaurant in the state capital Adelaide.

-Five of six cases in South Australia reported late on Wednesday were linked to the winery.

 ECONOMIC HIT